isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-see-bed-bugs/index.md

 Unlike adult bed bugs, nymphs usually sport a translucent or white-yellowish color.
 Their size varies depending on their current stage in the life cycle.
 In the first stage, most bed bug nymphs are usually 1.
 5 mm in length.
 They will then increase in length by 0.
 5 mm for each subsequent stage until they reach the fourth stage.
 At the fifth stage, bedbug nymphs measure up to 4.
 5 mm.
 Bed bug eggs may be the most difficult to see with naked eyes.

 These eggs are normally pearl-white and have an oval shape with a length of about 1/16 inches.
 As they continue to grow, you will notice an eyespot emerging from their heads.
-But perhaps your main concern is not whether you can spot [bed bug eggs](https://pestpolicy.com/how-to-kill-bed-bug-eggs/), but how to get rid of these eggs as soon as you have the slightest idea of their presence.
+But perhaps your main concern is not whether you can spot [bed bug eggs](https://pestpolicy.com/how-to-kill-bed-bug-eggs/),but how to get rid of these eggs as soon as you have the slightest idea of their presence.

 Remember that females will lay up to 250 eggs in the course of their lifetime, and once laid, eggs take just about a week to hatch.
 Now, if you do not take the right measures to control bedbugs, you could be looking at a colossal infestation.
 Related: [Bed Bug Trap](https://pestpolicy.com/best-bed-bug-traps/)

 ##  How Do I Know I Have Bedbugs In My House?

 The following are some of the telltale signs that your house could be harboring bedbugs.
-1. [Bed bug bites](https://pestpolicy.com/how-long-do-bed-bug-bites-last/).
-They are usually multiple bites spread over your face or other areas of your skin that remain exposed while you are asleep.
+1. [Bed bug bites](https://pestpolicy.com/how-long-do-bed-bug-bites-last/).They are usually multiple bites spread over your face or other areas of your skin that remain exposed while you are asleep.
 The bites could also come with some burning or itching sensations.
 2. Spots of dried blood on your mattress or pillow.

 These spots are normally dark-reddish-brown and are caused when you accidentally crash the bedbugs as you turn during sleep.
 3. You may also want to look for evidence of exo-skeleton.
 They are usually pale-brown in color.
 Remember.
 The best way to deal with bed bugs (kill) is to ensure they do not get into your house in the first place.
 When they begin to breed, their number swells like a malignant tumor.